csci5535/hw04/ocaml/README.md

 ```
 .
 ├── hw04.ml       a template for your submission (if you wish)
-├── hw04.sh       a minimal script to run tests
 └── test_hw04.ml  a template for your tests (if you wish)
 ```